combient/docker-openam/README.md

 docker run -d -h openam.example.com --name openam -p 8080:8080 wdijkerman/openam:13.0.0
 ```

 This will bootup the container and start OpenAM.
-You'll have to make sure you put `openam.example.com` in your hosts file, otherwise you can't access OpenAM.
+You'll have to make sure you put `127.0.0.1  ldap.docker.combient.local` in your hosts file, otherwise you can't access OpenAM.
 Check the logs to see when the container is booted correctly:
 ```
 docker logs -f openam